ZackFairTS/quicksight-dashboard/README.md

 - Use environment variables for sensitive information
 - Generate new SSL certificates for production use
 - Ensure proper AWS IAM permissions are configured
+- Agent ARNs are configured in frontend for security

 ## Troubleshooting

 1. **CORS Issues**: Ensure your domain is properly configured in AllowedDomains
 2. **Authentication**: Verify AWS credentials and QuickSight user permissions
 3. **SSL Certificates**: Generate certificates with correct domain/IP information
+4. **QuickChat Issues**: Verify agent ARN is correct and agent is active

 ## Development

 The application uses:
 - Express.js for the web server
-- AWS SDK for QuickSight integration
+- AWS SDK v3 for QuickSight integration
+- QuickSight Embedding SDK v2.11.0
 - HTTPS with self-signed certificates
 - Environment variables for configuration